-The purpose of Granitic is to allow developers who want to build web services in Go to do so by using a single library.
+The purpose of Granitic is to allow developers who want to build web services in Go to do so with a single dependency.
 Granitic is a framework (a library of code and patterns) but it is also a lightweight application server.
-By using Grantic your Go application becomes a self-contained service which can accept HTTP requests, run scheduled activities or perform any other task that is appropriate for the service tier of your architecture.
+By using Granitic your Go application becomes a self-contained service which can accept HTTP requests, run scheduled activities or perform any other task that is appropriate for the service tier of your architecture.

 Who should use Granitic?

 There are many service and micro-service frameworks available for Go, each with its own intended audience and use cases.
 Granitic is aimed at:

 - Developers who are new to Go and are moving from a framework like Spring or Rails in another programming language.

 - Developers who want a single framework to provide ‘enough’ features to build production ready web services without needing to research and import multiple libraries.

 - DevOps practitioners who require services to be container and FaaS friendly and to exist within a configuration-management

 Granitic was developed according to a number of design principles that are worth understanding in order to give context to the way Granitic works and help you decide if it is right for your project.

 Inversion of Control for lifecycle management